AkiraY1/SinusoidalStateEstimation/README.md

 ## The Problem and Solution

 After lots of experimentating, thinking and researching, I was able to come up with problems that the Kalman Filter inherently has and ideas to fix them.
 In the end I created my own filter based on the autocorrelation function to improve upon the Kalman Filter (it kind of worked).

-I can't upload any of my work (writing, math or results) until my work is graded by the IB.

-## Disclaimer (to the IB)

-I, Akira Yoshiyama, am the one writing this.
-I am uploading my simulation code on Github to safekeep it (in case my laptop breaks again).
-See the commit history, this repository was created long after I uploaded my EE to IBIS.